TedHusted/awake/awake.md/awake.md

 Julie nods vigorously, while Jill says, “Offspring is ready, I’m not.”

-“There’s nothing to worry about, Mom.
-We inject chips all the time.
-Is the phone ready to go with the Link app?”
+“There’s nothing to worry about, Mom,” Darlene says smiling.
+“We inject chips all the time.
+A bot could do it, but we like the human touch. — Is the phone ready to go with the Link app?”

 “Yes, we unboxed it, installed the app, and set up the parental controls.”